 - You must not use this visa to study in the UK for extended periods through frequent and successive short-term student visas.
 Please seek advice if you have applied for a short-term student visa recently

 What documents do you need when you apply for this visa?

 You will need to provide the following documents to support your visa application:

-- if undertaking a period of research you will need a letter from your overseas education provider that confirms the course you are currently studying and that the research you will undertake at University of Westminster relates to this course
+- if undertaking a period of research, you will need a letter from your overseas education provider which confirms details of your current course and that the research you will undertake at University of Westminster relates to this course

 - evidence that you can support yourself during your trip, eg bank statements or payslips for the last six months